-Functions, balance sheet; goals, targets, indicators and instruments of monetary control, Intrument of credit control, Inflation and its consequences and measurement, Monetary policy of India.
+Functions, balance sheet; goals, targets, indicators and instruments of monetary control, Intrument of credit control, Inflation and its consequences and measurement, Monetary management in an open economy; current monetary policy of India.

-- The Students would be able to understand the importance of money and banking system in economic development. - The studuent would be able to examine the nature of money, definitions of the money supply and different approaches to determining how the money supply is created. - The students would be able to discuss the recent performance of financial markets and government intervention strategies in light of economic theory.
+- The Students would be able to understand the importance of money and banking system in economic development. - The studuent would be able to examine the nature of money, definitions of the money supply and different approaches to determining how the money supply iscreated. - The students would be able to discuss the recent performance of financial markets and government intervention strategies in light of economictheory.